node-minibase/minibase/README.md

 * `Ctor` **{Function}**: constructor to extend
 * `methods` **{Object}**: optional prototype properties to mix in

+## Related
+- [base-app](https://www.npmjs.com/package/base-app): Starting point for creating a base application, with a few light plugins… [more](https://github.com/node-base/base-app) | [homepage](https://github.com/node-base/base-app "Starting point for creating a base application, with a few light plugins for running tasks and writing to the file system, and a functional CLI.")
+- [base-plugins-enhanced](https://www.npmjs.com/package/base-plugins-enhanced): Error handling and extras for `.use` and `.run` methods of your Base… [more](https://github.com/tunnckocore/base-plugins-enhanced#readme) | [homepage](https://github.com/tunnckocore/base-plugins-enhanced#readme "Error handling and extras for `.use` and `.run` methods of your Base apps.
+Modifies `.use` method to be able to 1) accept array of functions, 2) options object as second argument.
+Emits `error` event if some plugin fails.")
+- [base-plugins](https://www.npmjs.com/package/base-plugins): Upgrade's plugin support in base applications to allow plugins to be called… [more](https://github.com/node-base/base-plugins) | [homepage](https://github.com/node-base/base-plugins "Upgrade's plugin support in base applications to allow plugins to be called any time after init.")
+- [base-task](https://www.npmjs.com/package/base-task): base plugin that provides a very thin wrapper around <https://github.com/doowb/composer> for adding… [more](https://github.com/node-base/base-task) | [homepage](https://github.com/node-base/base-task "base plugin that provides a very thin wrapper around <https://github.com/doowb/composer> for adding task methods to your application.")
+- [base](https://www.npmjs.com/package/base): base is the foundation for creating modular, unit testable and highly pluggable… [more](https://github.com/node-base/base) | [homepage](https://github.com/node-base/base "base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting with a handful of common methods, like `set`, `get`, `del` and `use`.")
+- [generate](https://www.npmjs.com/package/generate): Command line tool and developer framework for scaffolding out new GitHub projects… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Command line tool and developer framework for scaffolding out new GitHub projects.
+Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either.")
+- [lazy-cache](https://www.npmjs.com/package/lazy-cache): Cache requires to be lazy-loaded when needed. | [homepage](https://github.com/jonschlinkert/lazy-cache "Cache requires to be lazy-loaded when needed.")
+- [use](https://www.npmjs.com/package/use): Easily add plugin support to your node.js application. | [homepage](https://github.com/jonschlinkert/use "Easily add plugin support to your node.js application.")
+- [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/node-minibase/minibase/issues/new).